 Parameters Description DHCP Client Log This page shows all DHCP clients (LAN PCs) currently connected to your network.
-Number of DHCP Clients displays the number of LAN clients that are currently linked to the Broadband router's DHCP server.
-The DHCP Client Log displays the IP address and the MAC address of each LAN Client.
+The "Active DHCP Client Table" displays the IP address and the MAC address and Time Expired of each LAN Client.
 Use the Refresh button to get the most updated situation